MiaoshiqiLiu/My_personal_site/content/home/activities.md

   * Performing in various events and concerts such as the 'New Year Concert' and 'Graduation Concert'
   *	Participating in 'University Chorus Competition in Beijing 2017', where Tsinghua Chorus won the first place
-  *	Taking charge of the Alto voice part and organizing regular trainings during 2016.9 - 2017.9

 """
 +++